Documentation Index

 Output formatwhen the daemon produces comments, reports, or other recurring visible output and consistency matters. - Add

-Coordinationwhen overlap with humans or other daemons is plausible. - Add
+Coordinationwhen overlap with humans or other daemon activations is plausible. - Add

-Exampleswhen the daemon’s job depends on subjective judgment or style consistency.
+Examplesonly when the daemon’s job depends on subjective judgment that policy alone does not capture.

 Common mistakes